Business Process Modelling

 Business Process Modelling (BPM) is a modern term and methodology which has evolved through different stages and names, beginning during the 'division of labour' of the late 1700s, when manufacturing first moved into factories from cottage industry.

-Broadly the term 'business' in Business Process Model/Modelling/modeling is interchangeable with 'organisation'.
+Broadly the term 'business' in Business Process Model/Modelling/modelling is interchangeable with 'organisation'.
 Business Process Modelling is not only carried out in conventional businesses; the methodology is increasingly applicable to all sorts of other organisations, for example government agencies and departments, charities, mutuals and cooperatives, etc.

 Confusingly, the acronym BPM can mean different things, some closely related to Business Process Modelling; others less so.
 'Business Process Management' is an example of a different and related meaning.
 More details are in the glossary below.